🏠

 Shop The Look:

-1. White slipcovered sofa with rolled arms (machine washable is key)
+1. White slipcovered sofa rolled arms machine washable

-3. Black metal and wood media console with open shelving
+3. Black metal wood media console open shelving

 DIY Paint Transformation